hlship/cli-tools/README.md

 This is useful, for example, when the desired command name would conflict with a clojure.core symbol, or something else defined with your namespace.

+### :summary \<string\>

+Normally, the summary (which appears next to the command in the `help` tool summary) is just the first sentence of the command's docstring, up to the first `.`.
+If, for some reason, that default is incorrect, the command's summary can be explicitly specified using :summary.

 ### :in-order true

 By default, options are parsed with the `:in-order` option set to false;